drensin/Remixatron/README.md

 python infinite_jukebox.py [-h] [-clusters CLUSTERS] [-start START] filename

 Creates an infinite remix of an audio file by finding musically similar beats and computing a randomized play path through them.
 The default choices should be suitable for a variety of musical styles.
-This work is inspired by the Infinite Jukebox (http://www.infinitejuke.com) project creaeted by Paul Lemere (paul@echonest.com)
+This work is inspired by the Infinite Jukebox (http://www.infinitejuke.com) project created by Paul Lemere (paul@echonest.com)

     positional arguments:
       filename            the name of the audio file to play.
 Most common audio